orisai/scheduler/docs/README.md

 When running the scheduler on multiple servers, a job can be executed twice within the same minute: server A finishes the job and releases its lock, then server B starts slightly later, sees no lock, and runs the same job.

-The scheduler prevents this using a **minute lock** — a short-lived lock (30-second TTL) acquired before the job runs.
+The scheduler prevents this using a **minute lock** – a short-lived lock (30-second TTL) acquired before the job runs.
 Unlike the job lock (which is released when the job finishes), the minute lock is never explicitly released.
 It stays in the lock store until its TTL expires, preventing another server from running the same job within the same minute.

-This requires a distributed lock store (Redis, database, etc.) — `InMemoryStore` is per-process and does not provide multi-server protection.
+This requires a distributed lock store (Redis, database, etc.) – `InMemoryStore` is per-process and does not provide multi-server protection.

 For sub-minute jobs (`repeatAfterSeconds > 0`), each execution second gets its own minute lock key, so different seconds within the same minute don't interfere with each other.

-Manual job execution (`$scheduler->runJob($id)`) is not affected — forced runs bypass the minute lock.
+Manual job execution (`$scheduler->runJob($id)`) is not affected – forced runs bypass the minute lock.

 ## Parallelization and process isolation

-It is important for crontab scheduler tasks to be executed asynchronously and in separate processes because this approach provides several benefits, including:
+Execute scheduler tasks asynchronously in separate processes.
+This approach provides:

-- Isolation: Each task runs in its own separate process, which ensures that it is isolated from other tasks and any errors or issues that occur in one task will not affect the execution of other tasks.
+- **Isolation** – each task runs in its own process, so errors in one task do not affect others
-- Resource management: Asynchronous execution of tasks allows for better resource management as multiple tasks can be executed simultaneously without causing resource conflicts.
+- **Resource management** – multiple tasks execute simultaneously without causing resource conflicts
-- Efficiency: Asynchronous execution also allows for greater efficiency as tasks can be executed concurrently, reducing the overall execution time.
+- **Efficiency** – concurrent execution reduces overall execution time
-- Scalability: Asynchronous execution enables the system to scale more easily as additional tasks can be added without increasing the load on any one process.
+- **Scalability** – additional tasks can be added without increasing the load on any one process
-- Flexibility: Asynchronous execution also allows for greater flexibility in scheduling as tasks can be scheduled to run at different times and frequencies without interfering with each other.
+- **Flexibility** – tasks run at different times and frequencies without interfering with each other

-Overall, asynchronous and separate process execution of crontab scheduler tasks provides better performance, reliability, and flexibility than running tasks synchronously in a single process.

-To set up scheduler for parallelization and process isolation, you need to have [proc_*](https://www.php.net/manual/en/ref.exec.php) functions enabled.
-Also in the background is used [run-job command](#run-job-command), so you need to have [console](#cli-commands) set up as well.
+Set up the scheduler for parallelization and process isolation.
+This requires [proc_*](https://www.php.net/manual/en/ref.exec.php) functions to be enabled.
+The [run-job command](#run-job-command) is used in the background, so [console](#cli-commands) must be set up as well:

 ```php
 use Orisai\Scheduler\Executor\ProcessJobExecutor;